FreerGit/Axis-Exjobb/huggable-panda/README.md

 This showcases how to use wasmtime in c, and how to create a Docker container to use on Axis cameras.

+You probably have a better idea how to do packaging, but we simply run: acap-build -m manifest.json -a build/fibb.wasm -a runner-wasmtime .

+So that we get the files needed in the same directory at runetime on the camera.

 # Compilation
 ## fibb.c -> fibb.wasm
 ```